 In severe cases, the rash might leave scars or lead to infection.
 Watch out for blisters filled with white fluid.

 In most cases, poison ivy rash is not a medical emergency unless you are severely allergic to urushiol.
-The rash takes about two-three weeks to clear, and you can speed the process with some home remedies.
+The rash takes about 2-3 weeks to clear, and you can speed the process with some home remedies.

 However, if you notice any of the following symptoms seek medical help immediately: